kellervater/c8sm/README.md

 Hit `Enter` twice and let the magic happen!

-In the end you'll find yourself in a ready to use devcontainer with all tools installed, required to
+In the end you'll find yourself in a ready to use devcontainer with all tools installed, required to complete the course.